 Today’s fast paced retail world means you need to differentiate quickly or be left behind to stronger competition.
-We see this with the emergence of retail giants Amazon, and closures of once powerful brands such as Danier Leather.
+We see this with the emergence of retail giants Amazon, and closures of once powerful brands such as Sears.

-Flexibility and speed isn’t only needed in branding or retail experience, it means integrating multiple retail solutions to your systems that work in an efficient and cost-effective manner.
+Flexibility and speed isn’t only needed in branding or retail experience.
+It's necessary to integrate multiple retail solutions so your systems can work in an efficient and cost-effective manner.
 A company’s planned growth can be greatly stunted with separated databases and inefficient integrated systems.

 A large hidden factor behind retailer’s success is the technology supporting the companies vision and its ability to handle an environment that demands immediate inventory and product showcasing.

-“So you’ve changed your product suite, BUT can you offer endless aisle, or POS systems to manage inventory and demand?”
+“So you’ve changed your product suite, BUT is your technology advanced enough to keep up with your competition?
+Can you offer endless aisle, or POS systems to manage inventory and demand?”

 What is the Frankenstein process?